AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 **Guarantees**: `If MSS reaches step 4, the requested client contact(s) will be deleted`

 **MSS**:
-1. User requests to list contacts.
-2. Notarius displays a list of contacts.
-3. User requests to delete specific contacts in the list.
+1. User requests to delete specific contacts in the list.
-4. Notarius deletes the contacts and confirms that the contacts have been deleted.
+2. Notarius deletes the contacts and confirms that the contacts have been deleted.

    Use case ends.

 **Extensions**:

 * 1a.
-Notarius detects an invalid list command from the user.
+Notarius is unable to find some of the specified contact(s).
   * 1a1.
 Notarius alerts the user about the error.
   * 1a2.
 User retypes the command.
-  * Steps 1a-1a2 are repeated until the command format is valid.
+  * Steps 1a-1a2 are repeated until the specified contact(s) exist.
   * Use case resumes from step 2.

-* 3a.
-Notarius is unable to find some of the specified contact(s).
-  * 3a1.
-Notarius alerts the user about the error.
-  * 3a2.
-User retypes the command.
-  * Steps 3a-3a2 are repeated until the specified contact(s) exist.
-  * Use case resumes from step 4.

-* 3b.
-Notarius uncovers some invalid contact identifiers.
+* 1b.
+Notarius uncovers an invalid contact identifier.
-  * 3b1.
+  * 1b1.
 Notarius alerts the user about the issue.
-  * 3b2.
+  * 1b2.
 User retypes the command with a valid contact identifier format.
-  * Steps 3b-3b2 are repeated until the contact identifier is valid.
+  * Steps 1b-1b2 are repeated until the contact identifier is valid.
-  * Use case resumes from step 4.
+  * Use case resumes from step 2.

 **System**: `Notarius`